aditya8-8/ALPR/README.md

-# AVPMS (Automatic Vehicle Pass Management system)
+# ALPR (Automatic Licence Plate Recognition)

-This app is designed for Vehicle Pass Management at a college.
+This app is designed for Gate Pass Management at a college Campus.
 Security guards can use the app to scan vehicle number plates and verify if the vehicle is registered in the college's database

 ## Features